Mental Health

 - William James Interface Referral Service

 – Mass General Brigham Health Plan members have access to Talkspace via their behavioral health insurance (Optum).
-Please note that MGB EAP does not authorize Talkspace access codes.
+Please note that MGB EAP does not provide Talkspace access codes.

 Native American/Indigenous